Client Login

 Recourse Factoring

 In recourse factoring, the business retains the liability for unpaid invoices.
 If a customer fails to pay, the business is required to buy back the invoice from the factoring company.
+This exposes the business to credit risk, as it remains responsible for losses if customers do not pay.
 This additional financial responsibility can be significant, especially if a large invoice goes unpaid.

 When the factor cannot collect on purchased invoices, the client must repay the invoice amount along with any recourse fees.
 While recourse factoring may offer lower fees, businesses must carefully consider the potential financial impact of having to handle unpaid invoices themselves.